BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

 The event is for students, postdocs and investigators who are already making and using bioinformatics tools.
 Participants are encouraged to work on problems related to RNA bioinformatics, though other bioinformatics research problems are also welcome.
+There is no restriction on which programming languages or frameworks (such as galaxy) is used for development as long as it is open source.

 <div class="large-8 columns large-centered panel">
   <span class="date">14-15 September 2015</span>